Un-Design: A Strategic Framework for Enterprise Transformation

 Adaptive roadmaps: Adjust implementation plans based on emerging insights and outcomes

-This approach minimizes risk while maximizing the strategic impact of transformation.
+Outcome: Minimized risk while maximizing the strategic impact of transformation.

 Case Study: Reimagining Financial Services Segmentation